outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - the limits & functions of the dimension, combined with other dimensions & rules of the space, are activated as causes of those value outputs
           - the intent of a value set combined with a format can be to highlight connections between these causes

+    - structures of difference: chaining difference types (like core operations & definitions) across different component types like objects/variables are a quick way to identify new objects/systems to explain or fill rule gaps

     - efficiency in calculation

       - why is finding a proxy value (that is a multiple of 10) of a multiplication value quicker at some multiplication problems?